-- The project is Māori led, and where Mātauranga Māori is used alongside other knowledges (e.g. through frameworks, models, methods, tools, etc.). - Kaupapa Māori research is a key focus of the project. - Research is typically collaborative or consultative, with direct input from Māori stakeholders. - There is alignment with and contribution to Māori (e.g., iwi / hapū, organisations) aspirations.
+- The project is Māori led, and where Mātauranga Māori is used alongside other knowledges (for example, through frameworks, models, methods, tools, etc.). - Kaupapa Māori research is a key focus of the project. - Research is typically collaborative or consultative, with direct input from Māori stakeholders. - There is alignment with and contribution to Māori (for example, iwi, hapū, organisations) aspirations.